wp-plugins/leaflet-maps-marker/readme.txt

 * CHANGED: layer control box is not opened by default on mobile devices anymore
 * CHANGED: optimized TinyMCE popup (new with links to add new marker and layer maps)
 * CHANGED: changed position of delete marker and layer buttons
-* CHANGED: updated Polish transation thanks to Tomasz Rudnicki, [http://www.kochambieszczady.pl](http://www.kochambieszczady.pl)
+* TRANSLATIONS: updated Polish transation thanks to Tomasz Rudnicki, [http://www.kochambieszczady.pl](http://www.kochambieszczady.pl)
-* CHANGED: updated Japanese translations thanks to [Shu Higashi](http://twitter.com/higa4)
+* TRANSLATIONS: updated Japanese translations thanks to [Shu Higashi](http://twitter.com/higa4)
-* CHANGED: updated Italian translation thanks to [Luca Barbetti](http://twitter.com/okibone)
+* TRANSLATIONS: updated Italian translation thanks to [Luca Barbetti](http://twitter.com/okibone)
-* CHANGED: updated German translation
+* TRANSLATIONS: updated German translation
 * CHANGED: optimized use of WordPress Transients API (saving less rows to wp_options-table)
 * CHANGED: optimized plugin active check for higher performance (use of isset() instead of in_array())
 * CHANGED: set jQuery cache for layers to true again for higher performance